pusher/pusher-http-node/README.md

+# Pusher node.js Server library

-# A node.js library for Pusher API
+This is a node.js library for interacting with the Pusher REST API.

+Registering at <http://pusher.com> and use the application credentails within your app as shown below.

 ## Installation
 ```